Oops! I can't identify your location. Please provide your zip so that we can show you the most up-to-date product availability.

-HOW TO: Build a hanging planter on a budget
+Learn how to create a hanging planter on a budget!

 You’ll need just a few inexpensive things like twine and small plastic containers.
 Don’t forget a bag of pebbles for drainage.
 Also, make sure you have a drill handy.
 Paint and other decorations are optional.

 Drill two small holes in the containers, directly across from each other.
 Place the holes near the top of the container, leaving roughly half an inch from the rim so you don’t cause a crack when drilling.
 This is looking great!